VirtusLab/git-machete-intellij-plugin/docs/features.md

 ## Rebase

 Rebase with Git Machete plugin is easy!
-Just right-click on the child branch and from a context menu select `(Checkout and) Rebase Branch onto Parent`.
+Just right-click on the child branch and from a context menu select `(Checkout and) Sync to Parent by Rebase...`.
 Standard IntelliJ dialog for interactive rebase will appear.

 ![](rebase.gif)

+## Merge

+The other way to get a branch in sync to its parent is merge of a parent branch into it.
+If you prefer that, right-click on the child branch and from a context menu select `(Checkout and) Sync to Parent by Merge`.

+[//]: # (TODO #850: add merge gif)

 ## Push